tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <div style="padding-left:3%">
 Applies probability calibration on the winning model.
 The calibration is done with the [CalibratedClassifierCV](https://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibratedClassifierCV.html) class from sklearn.
-The model will be trained via cross-validation on a subset of the training data, using the rest to fit the calibrator.
-The new classifier will replace the `model` attribute.
+The estimator will be trained via cross-validation on a subset of the training data, using the rest to fit the calibrator.
+The new classifier will replace the `estimator` attribute.
+All prediction properties will be reset since the estimator will have changed.
 <br /><br />
 <table>
 <tr>